mhajij/Algebraically_Informed_Deep_Nets/README.md

 AIDN is a deep learning algorithm to represent any finitely-presented algebraic object with a set of deep neural networks.

-Aidn can compute linear and non-linear representations of most finitely-presented algebraic structures such as groups, associative algebras, and Lie algebras.
+AIDN can compute linear and non-linear representations of most finitely-presented algebraic structures such as groups, associative algebras, and Lie algebras.

 More details are available here : https://www.researchgate.net/publication/346563873_Algebraically-Informed_Deep_Networks_AIDN_A_Deep_Learning_Approach_to_Represent_Algebraic_Structures